jadeynryan/parameterized-quarto-workshop/README.md

-presentations; 2) dive into real-world applications at the Washington State Department of Agriculture; and 3) learn and practice Quarto functionality through demonstrations and hands-on exercises covering static and dynamic output formats, markdown syntax, code chunk options, output styling, and parameters for document variations.
+presentations; 2) dive into real-world applications at the Washington State Department of Agriculture; and 3) learn and practice Quarto functionality through demonstrations and hands-on exercises covering static and dynamic output formats, markdown syntax, code chunk options, output theming, and parameters for document variations.

 This workshop will be great for folks familiar with RMarkdown who are interested